topofocus/active-orient/namespace.md

 of the model-files.
 With the gem, they are located in the root-directory of the gem.
 The other approach looks in the model-directory of the project (model/tg).

 Before we start, we  switch to the object-layer, where we want to define the working-classes.
 Their logic is defined in model-files in 'model'.
-And we want to make shure, that all database-classes are allocated to ruby classes.
+And we want to make sure, that all database-classes are allocated to ruby classes.

 ```ruby